elliottmotson/boilerplate-flask-login/README.md

 - user
 - misc

+Each log file will be created in the /logs/ folder if they do not exist when the function is called.

 ## Example usage in app.py

-logger.log expects 3 parameters with every call with usage cases shown below:
+logger.log() expects 3 parameters with every call with usage cases shown below:

 ### Low Priority System